 Unfortunately, I was having so much fun and making so much progress in the gym that I ignored a lingering pain in my right shoulder for several months, assuming it was just “stiffness”.
 Eventually, the pain started radiating down my arm and I could not sleep at night.
 Finally, I could no longer hold the bar on my back, nor could I put any weight overhead.
 I couldn’t even reach up for something in the corner store without a bolt of pain stopping me in my tracks.
 My olympic style lifting and my training came to an end, but I kept working out in the hopes of reuniting with my trainer/coach.

 Physiotherapy lasted for a surprising eight months.
 There was no sign of a tear or any other serious injury, I had full range of motion in my arm, but the pain was never-ending.
-Two steps forward was followed by one step back, over and over again.
+One step forward was followed by two steps back, over and over again.
 Even prescription medication did not stop the pain.
 Eventually, an ultrasound showed chronic inflammation, bursitis, and osteoarthritis.

 I began training with a champion powerlifter at a gym where I was receiving physiotherapy and massage therapy.
 My new trainer worked closely with my treatment providers, and taught me how to do rehab strengthening exercises.
 He had been injured himself and understood what being sidelined felt like.
 Nevertheless, this trainer insisted on holding me back, frustrating me, for my own good.
 And it worked.

 Soon after the strengthening phase of my treatment began, I started experiencing less pain.
 Eventually, the pain was gone.